ECHibiki/Kissu-Vi/README.md

-vichan - A lightweight and full featured PHP imageboard.
+ViQa-Kissu - An expanded lightweight and full featured PHP imageboard.
 ========================================================

 About
 ------------
-vichan is a free light-weight, fast, highly configurable and user-friendly imageboard software package.
-It is written in PHP and has few dependencies.
+ViQa-Kissu is an expansion on top of the free light-weight, fast, highly configurable and user-friendly imageboard software package, ViChan.
+ViQa is written in PHP and has few dependencies.
+It aims to expand upon the current structure of ViChan to provide expanded functionality.

+On December 2018, ECHibiki started this repo to expose the source of /qa/'s Kissu.moe

 In November 2017, Marcin Łabanowski (@czaks) retired as maintainer for personal reasons.
 His retirement may be temporary, but in his absence, Fredrick Brennan (@ctrlcctrlv), co-maintainer since 2013, and #3 in terms of number of commits, took his place as interim sole maintianer and point of contact.
 (See [issue #266](https://github.com/vichan-devel/vichan/issues/266))

 *Security problems can be reported to Fredrick Brennan at his email: COPYPASTE \<AT\> KITTENS \<DOT\> PH.*

-Vichan is still accepting patches, but there is at the moment no active development besides fixing security problems and other serious bugs as they emerge.
-Given the lack of active development, we strongly urge you to consider other imageboard packages.
-It is the opinion of the vichan development team that no new vichan imageboards should be deployed, and other imageboard packages, such as lynxchan, used instead.

 History
 ------------
 vichan is a fork of (now defunc'd) [Tinyboard](http://github.com/savetheinternet/Tinyboard),